ivoyager/ivoyager-changelogs/README.md

 * Renamed bodies.csv to models.csv (this table is about graphic representation of bodies).
 * Removed Enums.SelectionTypes (and related members in Body and SelectionItem).
 Code cruft.
 * Many Body boolean members are superceded by Body.flags.
+* ProjectBuilder.program_refs dictionary was split into program_builders and program_refs (corresponding to directory changes listed above).